OrlinGichev/Bg-Papa/documentation.md

 ## Registration page

-  user have to fill :
+  user has to fill :

     Username
     Email